Can a light box beat daytime drowsiness in Prader-Willi syndrome?

 Summary

-This study tests whether bright light therapy can reduce excessive daytime sleepiness in people with Prader-Willi syndrome.
+This study tests whether bright light therapy can help reduce excessive daytime sleepiness in people with Prader-Willi syndrome.
 About 50 participants will receive either bright light or a placebo light to see if it improves alertness, mood, and behavior.
-The goal is to find a simple, non-drug way to help manage a common and challenging symptom.
+The goal is to find a simple, non-drug treatment for a common and challenging symptom.

 Disclaimer Read more